nums/ovenmediaengine-ts-sdk/README.md

-Certainly!
-Here's a README for your SDK in English:

----

 # Oven Media Engine TypeScript SDK

 This SDK provides a TypeScript interface for seamlessly interacting with the Oven Media Engine (OME) REST API.